brandonhorst/lacona-notes/README.md

-# lacona-chrome-bookmarks
+# lacona-notes
-Lacona Addon that adds support for searching Chrome bookmarks
+Lacona Addon for opening and creating Apple Notes (using Notes.app)